GitTools/GitReleaseManager/COMMITTERS.md

 Committing
 ==========

-We like to see folks contributing to GitHubReleaseManager.
+We like to see folks contributing to GitReleaseManager.
 If you are a committer, we'd like to see you help from time to time with triage and the pull request process.

 In all cases politeness goes a long way.
 Please thank folks for contributions - they are going out of their way to help make the code base better, or adding something they may personally feel is necessary for the code base.

-Please be VERY familiar with [CONTRIBUTING](https://github.com/gep13/GitHubReleaseManager/blob/develop/CONTRIBUTING.md) and follow the process as well.
+Please be VERY familiar with [CONTRIBUTING](https://github.com/GitTools/GitReleaseManager/blob/develop/CONTRIBUTING.md) and follow the process as well.

 ## Terminology